 White dead nettle is primarily regarded as a “woman’s herb” and it has been used as an herbal remedy for painful and irregular periods, pelvic inflammatory disease (PID), vaginal discharge, and as a tonic for the uterus.

 The herb does also have other applications than those related to ailments associated with women’s health.

 It is thought to nourish and have overall positive effect on the urinary tract system and it has been used as a natural treatment for urinary tract infections and difficulty with urination in both women and men.

 A tea made from the dried leaves of white dead nettle has been used as an expectorant agent, cough suppressant and to soothe minor inflammation of the mucosa of the mouth and the pharynx (a membrane-lined cavity behind the nose and mouth).

 Herbal tea can be made by adding 1 or 2 tablespoons of the fresh or dried herb in boiling water.
 Allow the herb to soak for 5-10 minutes before straining.

-For therapeutic purposes it is often recommended to drink one cup tree times a day.
+For therapeutic purposes, it is often recommended to drink one cup three times a day.